pluralsight/gsweet/Readme.md

 ## Testing

 This package contains both unit tests and integration tests.
 The integration tests are fragile since they require access to specific files and folders in google drive.
-The constants for th ese files are stored in the `test-data/integration.json`.
+The constants for these files are stored in the `test-data/integration.json`.
 Modify that document to contain the names and ids for your files.
 The expected structure of the test data is test-folder
 ```
 ---node-test-subfolder